MoriyaShiine/enchancement/README.md

     * Hoe Enchantments - Village Houses
     * Fishing Rod Enchantments - Shipwrecks
 * Single Level Mode
-  * Removes leveling from enchantments, meaning that the maximum level for all enchantments will be 1.
-Enchantments that are brought down to this level will act as their original maximum level counterpart (for example, Luck of the Sea I will function the same as Luck of the Sea III).
-Enchantments on gear made from materials easier to obtain are weaker.
+  * Removes leveling from enchantments; the maximum level for all enchantments is 1.
+    * Enchantments act as if they were their original maximum level.
+    * Enchantments on gear made from materials easier to obtain (such as Stone and Iron) are weaker.
 * Enchantment Limit
-  * Forces items to only allow one enchantment by default.
+  * Forces items to only allow one enchantment.
   * All enchantments are equally weighted and selectable during generation.
 * Disable Durability
+  * Items no longer have durability.
+    * Items in the `enchancement:breakable` tag will always have durability regardless of config setting.
-  * Removes durability from most aspects of the game.
-Items in the `enchancement:retains_durability` tag will continue to have durability.
+    * Items in the `enchancement:unbreakable` tag will never have durability regardless of config setting.
-  * Anvils will not break when used, unless they are part of the tag.
+  * Anvils will not break when used, and will respect the above tags.
 * Enhance Mobs
   * Mobs will spawn with random enchantments.
   * Mobs will use active enchantment abilities.